fhamonic/landscape_opt_old/README.md

     conan profile update settings.compiler.libcxx=libstdc++11 default

 ### Libraries
-The project uses COINOR libraries Clp Cbc and LEMON that are not currently available in Conan so get the binaries from your system packet manager or compile them (except LEMON that is header only) from sources
+The project uses COIN-OR libraries such as LEMON for implementing graphs and Cbc as a default Mixed Integer Programming solver. libraries Clp Cbc and LEMON that are not currently available in Conan so get the binaries from your system packet manager or compile them (except LEMON that is header only) from sources

 #### From package manager
 ##### Ubuntu
+    sudo apt install liblemon-dev
     sudo apt install coinor-libclp-dev coinor-libcbc-dev
-    sudo apt install liblemon-dev
 ##### Manjaro (AUR)
     sudo pamac install coin-or-lemon
+    sudo apt install coin-or-cbc

 #### From sources
 ##### Lemon : http://lemon.cs.elte.hu/trac/lemon/wiki/Downloads